python-discord/cj8-qualifier/README.md

 Your table must use these characters for the border. `│ ─ ┌ ┬ ┐ ├ ┼ ┤ └ ┴ ┘`
   - Length of rows will always equal the length of labels
   - No item in any row will contain an escape character such as `\n`
+  - If an item cannot be centered evenly, the extra space character should be to the right of the item (see example 3)

 ### Function Signature
 ```py